afzambrano/afzambrano.github.io/_pages/about.md

 Large Language Model Applications:
 ---
 With the arrival of large language models in our daily lives, I am passionate about exploring how we can leverage them to create richer learning experiences for students—for example, by developing chatbots trained on specific content or skills we aim to teach.
-I am also interested in how these models can enhance research practice, serving as thinking partners for discussing alternative interpretations of qualitative labeling, automating the annotation of large datasets, and de-identifying data to make it publicly available for other researchers.
+I am also interested in how these models can enhance research practice, serving as thinking partners for discussing alternative interpretations of qualitative data, automating the annotation of large datasets, and de-identifying data to make it publicly available for other researchers.

 **Selected Publications**<br>
 - <span style="font-size: 0.9em;">